Monopole Floer homology for codimension-3 Riemannian foliation: Analysis of basic forms

 \section{Analysis of basic forms}

-In this section, let $(M,F)$ be a closed oriented manifold with taut Riemannian foliation.
+Throughout this section, let $(M,F)$ be a closed oriented manifold with a taut Riemannian foliation.
 We give some basic tools for analysis on Sobolev space of basic sections.
 The goal of this section is to prepare for the analysis on the moduli space of the later sections.
+Firstly, we recall the unique continuation property on Hilbert space(see Kroheimer and Mrowka \cite[Chpater 7, 14]{KM}).